Indonesia at the 1952 Summer Olympics

 Indonesia competed in the Summer Olympic Games for the first time at the 1952 Summer Olympics in Helsinki, Finland.
 With three male athletes, Indonesia was one of the smallest teams competing in Helsinki.
-A non-participant served as flag bearer for the Indonesian delegation at the opening ceremony.
 The team did not win any medals.
 The weightlifter Thio Ging Hwie ranked eighth overall in men's lightweight, Maram Sudarmodjo ranked 20th in men's high jump, and the swimmer Habib Suharko did not advance past the preliminary round.
+Suharko served as flag bearer for the Indonesian delegation at the opening ceremony.

 Background

 The Republic of Indonesia declared its independence in 1945; previously it was a Dutch colony known as the Dutch East Indies.
 In 1946, the newly independent nation created its National Olympic Committee, Sports Association of the Republic of Indonesia (Persatuan Olahraga Republik Indonesia or PORI) and began organizing its national multi-sports event—National Sports Week—in 1948 in Surakarta.
 The nation unsuccessfully attempted to join the 1948 Summer Olympics in London amid the Indonesian War of Independence (1945–1949).
 In 1951 Indonesia competed in the first-ever Asian Games in New Delhi, India.
 In 1952 the committee, now renamed the Indonesian Olympic Committee (Komite Olimpiade Indonesia or KOI) was recognized by the International Olympic Committee (IOC) and Indonesia was set to debut in the Olympics that year in Helsinki.